 City registration & BSN

-If you are staying in the Netherlands for more than four months, you are legally required to register as a resident at the municipality (gemeente) where you live.
-In Utrecht, this takes place at Burgerzaken, located at Stadsplateau 1 (address: Stadsplateau 1, Utrecht, close to the central train station)..
+If you stay in the Netherlands for more than four months, you must register at the municipality where you live.
+In Utrecht, this is done at Burgerzaken, Stadsplateau 1.
 Registration is mandatory for everyone, regardless of nationality or purpose of stay.
-If you move within the Netherlands, you must also inform your new municipality of your address change.
+If you move within the Netherlands, you must notify your new municipality.

 You will need a signed tenancy agreement (rental contract) to register.
 Bring a copy to your appointment.